History of Bolton Wanderers F.C.: Dougie Freedman, Neil Lennon, Phil Parkinson era (2012–present)

 On 23 October 2012, Crystal Palace released a statement confirming that first team manager Dougie Freedman had joined Bolton.
 However, nothing had yet been confirmed by Bolton, with their caretaker manager Jimmy Phillips stating on 24 October that negotiations were still to be concluded.
 On 25 October, however, Bolton confirmed that Dougie Freedman had signed a three-year deal to become the club's next manager.

-Freedman's first game in charge was a 2–1 victory over Cardiff City at the Reebok Stadium, where goals by Martin Petrov and David N'Gog secured the win.
+Freedman's first game in charge was a 2–1 victory over Cardiff City at the Reebok Stadium, where goals by Martin Petrov and David Ngog secured the win.
 Freedman added to both his coaching and player options within the first fortnight of his tenure, with experienced coach Lennie Lawrence and former Palace teammate Curtis Fleming joining the Bolton staff.
 His first addition on the playing squad since taking over was that of the one-month loan signing of Norwich City midfielder Jacob Butterfield.
 His first permanent signing as Bolton boss was Craig Davies from Barnsley in early January 2013.
 This was followed by the signing of Craig Dawson on loan from West Brom on 24 January 2013, despite Blackburn Rovers, Leicester City, Leeds United and Nottingham Forest all also having loan bids accepted.
-Additionally, he brought in midfielders Mohamed Kamara on a permanent basis from Partizan and Steve De Ridder on loan from Southampton within his first transfer window as Bolton manager.
+Additionally, he brought in midfielders Medo Kamara on a permanent basis from Partizan and Steve De Ridder on loan from Southampton within his first transfer window as Bolton manager.

 Freedman was sacked at the beginning of the 2014–2015 season and was replaced by former Celtic manager Neil Lennon.
 Bolton were handed a winding up petition HM Revenue and Customs over unpaid taxes in December 2015 and a transfer embargo.
 However, things improved when Dean Holdsworth's sport shield consortium took over the club in March 2016.
 Lennon left the club the following month to be replaced by Academy manager Jimmy Phillips.

 Bolton were relegated at the end of that season to third tier for the first time since 1993.

 Under new manager Phil Parkinson, Bolton won promotion from League One at the first time of asking with a second-place finish.
 However they were relegated back to the third tier at the end of the 2018–19 season and were suffering severe financial problems.